Herman William Quinton: Military service and mercantile career

+Politics

 Quinton was elected to the Newfoundland House of Assembly in 1928 representing Bonavista and was re-elected in 1932 defeating a young Joey Smallwood.
 He served as minister of public works in the Newfoundland government until responsible government was suspended in 1934 in favour of a Commission of Government appointed by London.
 He was appointed magistrate for St. Barbe district.

-Following the death of Sir John Charles Puddester, he was appointed to the Commission of Government in 1947 to fill Puddester's portfolio as Commissioner of Public Health and Welfare.
-In this period the dominion was considering whether or not to join Canada as a province and Quinton was one of only two Commissioners to support joining confederation.
-Following Newfoundland's entry into Canadian Confederation he was elected to the new House of Assembly representing Burgeo-LaPoile for the Liberal Party of Newfoundland and served in the new provincial government as Minister of Finance in Premier Joey Smallwood's first Cabinet.
+Following the death of Sir John Charles Puddester, Quinton was appointed to the Commission of Government in 1947 to fill Puddester's portfolio as Commissioner of Public Health and Welfare.
+In this period, the dominion was considering whether or not to join Canada as a province, and Quinton was one of only two commissioners to support joining confederation.
+Following Newfoundland's entry into Canadian Confederation, he was elected to the new House of Assembly representing Burgeo-LaPoile for the Liberal Party of Newfoundland and served in the new provincial government as Minister of Finance in Premier Joey Smallwood's first Cabinet.

-He retired from provincial politics in 1950 and was appointed to the Senate of Canada on 24 January 1951 on the recommendation of Louis St-Laurent.
+He retired from provincial politics in 1950 and was appointed to the Senate of Canada on January 24, 1951 on the recommendation of Louis St-Laurent.
 He represented the senatorial division of Burgeo-Lapoile, Newfoundland as a member of the Liberal Party of Canada until his death in St. John's at the age of 55.